galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/getting-started.md

 ---
-path: "/docs/first-steps"
+path: "/docs/getting-started"
-title: "First steps"
+title: "Getting started"
 ---
 This section takes you through the installation of the Galasa Eclipse plug-in and a quick tour of its capabilities on a local machine.